abel-yelin/puzzle-durov-today/data/md/how-to-contributing-to-gitbase.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for GitBase, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Major, including completely new features and minor improvements to existing functionality.

 **Before Submitting An Enhancement Suggestion**